The xvars and yvars arguments are tidyselect expressions (see

 Value

-, a tibble with two columns (xvar
+If yvars is not NULL, a tibble with two columns (xvar, yvar)

 enumerating all valid combinations of column names selected by xvars

-.
+and yvars.
 The order of variables in the result follows the order in

-which they are selected by xvars
+which they are selected by xvars and yvars.

 Details

-is typically used when a function requires a systematic list
+var_grid() is typically used when a function requires a systematic list

 of variables or variable pairs to analyze.
 For example, it can be used to